Sunday, November 23, 2008

 3) Grandma Mac makes up more words to song that you can imagine.
 Kellen will never learn the mouth it Watermelon technique because he will just think you can make up whatever you want when you don't know the words.

-4) Even though Dad says we should eat green beans first Kellen loves when Grandma Mac feeds him because he get a fully tummy on apple sauce and can skip the green beans.
-He wishes she would stay forever.
+4) Even though Dad says we should eat green beans first Kellen loves when Grandma Mac feeds him because he get a fully tummy on apple sauce and can skip the g

 5) Grandma Mac's antique trips are for the birds.
 Grandma met mom in Rochester to look at an "antique table".
 Needless to say we couldn't find the place and not sure a GPS would have even helped with a screaming demon in the back seat.
 I guess Kellen has already been brainwashed by Grandpa JB and dad to make our antique hunting trips miserable.
 To top it off the table was not even an antique so all this for nothing.